Theothebiggerbird/TheobaldTheBird/README.md

 .
 Bodily 17, and happily taken by our sweet bf :-) *his github is @perilkitty btw*

 .
-Mostly online on PT alot, just to grind for playtimes LOL, but if you wanna int w/ us be sure to whisper.
+Mostly online on PT alot, just to grind for playtimes LOL, but if you wanna int with us be sure to whisper.

 .
 We spent most of our time studying, so you can always see us offtab/afk